Table of Contents

 To remove an item from your graph, click the “X” near the name at the chart top.

 If you are not sure what something means in a column, just click on the header and select “What’s this?”

 It is possible to add several columns to the graph; each column will have a different color.

 The columns will automatically display the stats for the past 30 days.
 To make changes to your chart or stats, there will be four options.

-You can select the “View” tabs at the top of the data table.
-This is where you can select to view the stats and data by month, by a week or by day.
-When there is a selection made the report will be updated automatically.
+You can select the “View” tab at the top of the data table.
+It is where you can select to view the stats and data by month, week, or day.
+When there a selection is made, the report will be updated automatically.

 This is where you can customize your data by 7D, 1M, 3M, 6M, 1Y, or 2Y.
 The graph will be updated when you make your selection.

 You can customize a specific range of dates by selecting the “From” and “To” selections.
 When you choose these options, a calendar will appear.

 By customizing your graph to begin by including specifics of data and date ranges, you are able to get a good idea of your seller feedback, sales, traffic, and more.

 If you would like to view your statistics and graphs for Amazonsellercentral while not on the dashboard, download them.
 Click on the “Download” button and choose “CSV.”
 Then you get it instantly.